|

 what we do for a living.
 I think only Annie's reply of "secretary" ( and

-maybe one understood Larry's engineer ) made sense to them.
+maybe one understood Larry's answer engineer ) made sense to them.
 They were

 unsure of what a librarian is or a tax accountant.